 - Further details of the technical features of the hybrid bearing concept are described in Evolution 3/2001, pages 29 – 31, also available online at evolution.skf.com.

-The main advantage of the pre-lubricated unit concept is that proper grease filling with the right quantity and the right distribution is done with high cleanliness in an optimized bearing factory environment.
+The main advantage of the pre-lubricated unit concept is that proper grease filling with the right quantity and the right distribution is done with high cleanliness in an optimised bearing factory environment.

 The measured temperature for long-term field service was much lower than the one obtained during laboratory testing.
 Based on the laboratory results, a realistic grease life in the field was predicted by using recalculating methods, which confidently allows the choice of the best-performing grease as standard across the TMBU product range.

-Further tests were made to investigate the selection of the cage material and design optimization and to study the increased grease performance opportunities of hybrid bearings with ceramic rolling elements.
+Further tests were made to investigate the selection of the cage material and design optimisation and to study the increased grease performance opportunities of hybrid bearings with ceramic rolling elements.

 In combination with the hybrid bearing concept, the grease life can be further extended.
-As a medium target, a mileage of 1.5 million km (930,000 miles) in mass-transit operation should be achievable without re-lubrication or any other interim maintenance.
-The target correlates with a mid-life inspection regimen, taking into consideration a total mileage of 3 million km (1.9 million miles).
-This corresponds, in many cases, to 25 years, assuming an average mileage of 120,000 km (75,000 miles) per year.
+As a medium target, a mileage of 1.5 million km in mass-transit operation should be achievable without re-lubrication or any other interim maintenance.
+The target correlates with a mid-life inspection regimen, taking into consideration a total mileage of 3 million km.
+This corresponds, in many cases, to 25 years, assuming an average mileage of 120,000 km per year.
 The recommended maintenance intervals have to be specified on a case-by-case basis after investigating application parameters such as speed and temperature patterns, etc.